Death Literacy Intros: pet end of life, death, and disenfranchised grief

 Just as we all benefit from being open and matter-of-fact with our language when a human dies, being open and matter-of-fact with language when a pet has died helps us all to normalise death as a part of the journey of life.
 Be supportive, please do not sneer or laugh (although I like to think that none of my Gentle Readers would respond as horribly as this), and when in doubt offer compassion and presence without speaking too much.
 If you have the capacity to remember names well, use the pet's name in conversation - owners will feel respected and heard, which is important when we are vulnerable because we are grieving.

 This is of particular note in 21st century Australia where we have a brusque approach to time management and emotions at the best of times.
 "It's been two weeks!
-Snap out of it!", "Get over it!" - and possibly the worst of all of our mis-framing platitudes - "Harden the f**k up, mate!".
+Snap out of it!", "Get over it!" - and possibly the worst of all of our mis-framing platitudes - "Harden the f**k up, mate, it was just a dog!".
 Grief is intensely personal, and whether we are mourning our parent, friend, colleague, or pet we are all entitled to time and space without judgement or chivying along to process in our own way and in our own time.
 I like being a 'soft' dog owner who genuinely loves to stop and pat the dogs of others - Cully doesn't always approve, but we compromise - and to hear the stories of others.
 I am not in favour of advocating 'hardness' of character or personality as a healthy and useful way to navigate life or death, and do not have time for people who respond this way.

 Be careful of making jokes about how much time has passed, in an effort to make yourself feel better around someone in grief and mourning for their pet.
 Take a deep breath, count to ten, and stay silent if you still feel the urge to joke.
 The love we experience with our pets is very deep, complex, and worthy of being taken seriously; this may be difficult to understand if you have never had pets yourself.
 Perhaps a helpful idea is to simply listen to the way other pet owners respond when a pet death is talked about in conversation - we can learn new communication skills by watching and listening.
 Give it a try and let me know how it works for you.